franzbu/WinHammer.spoon/README.md

 ### Spaces

-As has been mentioned, AeroSpace can be installed (https://nikitabobko.github.io/AeroSpace/guide) in order to enable LattinMellon to handle spaces.
+As has been mentioned, if you want to also handle spaces with LattinMellon, AeroSpace can optionally be installed (https://nikitabobko.github.io/AeroSpace/guide) .

-To use AeroSpace in LattinMellon, the layout in AeroSpace needs to be set to 'floating', so the following section needs to be added to the top of AeroSpace's config file 'aerospace.toml':
+To use AeroSpace in LattinMellon, the layout in AeroSpace needs to be set to 'floating', so the following section needs to be added at the top of AeroSpace's config file 'aerospace.toml':

 ```toml
 [[on-window-detected]]